fmeiraf/fernandomeirafilho.github.io/content/posts/banqstream.md

 ### The start and motivations

-It's AI season, folks! 🚀
+It's AI season! 🚀

 Jumping on this bandwagon, I decided to build [BanQstream](www.banqstream.com).
 This is an attempt to create a finance/budgeting assistant - something I wanted for myself to get rid (finally) of my spreadsheets.
-My primary aim this season?
-Dive deep into LLMs and see what they've got to offer.
+My primary aim withy this project is to dive deep into LLMs and see what they've got to offer.

 This is what [BanQstream](www.banqstream.com) can do right now: